kimhonoridez/kokak-lush/README.md

 ```
 4. Click *Restore* button.
 5. Check if tables are created.
+6. Using command prompt, go to the following path: `app/src/backend/service/DB.svc.js`.
+7. Update the DB Connection URL in *line 5* using the format: `postgres://{username}:{password}@localhost/mypond`

 #### Setting-up the Application
 1. Using command prompt, make sure you are currently pointing to the Kokak Lush main folder which contains the *package.json*.